swup/docs/src/docs/getting-started/upgrading.md

 ## Browser support

 Swup 4 removes support for CSS vendor prefixes on animation and transition properties.
-In practical terms, this won't reduce browser support, but it's probably a good idea to check the compatiblity tables for [transitions](https://caniuse.com/?search=transition) and [animations](https://caniuse.com/?search=animation).
+In practical terms, this won't reduce browser support, but it's probably a good idea to check the compatibility tables for [transitions](https://caniuse.com/?search=transition) and [animations](https://caniuse.com/?search=animation).
 In case you need to support Safari 8 or lower, you might want to stick with swup 3.